vianna-research/website/pages/01_workgroups/majdani/projects/ems.md

     Research has shown that in case of residual hearing, the best hearing perception can be achieved by simultaneous employment of a hearing aid and cochlear implant.
 Motivated by this discovery, the project aim is to develop a single implant capable of both electrical and mechanical cochlea stimulation.
 The main task herein is the development, layout and optimization of miniaturized mechanical actuators which can be incorporated into existing cochlear implants.

+### Project Funding:

-This work is supported by the Deutsche Forschungsgemeinschaft (DFG) within the Cluster of Excellence EXC 10771 “Hearing4all”
+Funded by the German Research Foundation (DFG) within the Cluster of Excellence EXC 10771 “Hearing4all”

 ### Project Partners: